Netsach/concrete-datastore/FAQS.md

 ```

 ### For Linux
-If your terminal print an error like : ```Could not find the GDAL library ... is GDAL installed``` try to run in your terminal :
+If your terminal prints an error like : ```Could not find the GDAL library ... is GDAL installed``` try to run in your terminal :
 ```shell
 sudo apt-get install gdal-bin
 ```